andreaskoch/allmark/README.md

 	- You can add users to the `.allmark/users.htpasswd` file using the tool [htpasswd](http://httpd.apache.org/docs/2.2/programs/htpasswd.html)
 25. Parallel hosting of HTTP/HTTPS over IPv4 and/or IPv6
 26. Short links: If you assign an alias to a document you can reach that document via short/direct link (e.g. `http://repo.com/!an-alias`).
 An overview of all available short links can be reached under `http://repo.com/!`.
+27. You can use [Emojis](http://www.emoji-cheat-sheet.com/) in your markdown code :dancers:

 I will try to create videos showing you the different features when there is time.